ramanindia/simple-reactjs-application/README.md

 # simple-reactjs-application
-React js simple application.
+ this is simple application.
 Get data from API and Render on html view.
 Build functionality is also here.
 # npm install
 # npm start
 # open in browser http://localhost:3000